 6. College consultants help guide students through the Common App, deadlines, and decisions.

-Between classes, clubs, homework, jobs, and friends, high school students are busy.
+High school students are busy with classes, clubs, homework, jobs, and friends.
 But college application deadlines won’t wait.
-The Common App opens on August 1st and the deadline for Early Action and Early Decision is November 1st.
+The Common App opens each August 1st, and the deadline for Early Action and Early Decision is November 1st.

 Your student can be matched with a one-on-one college consultant to help them stay on track during this admissions cycle and learn how to make their Common App less common.
 This includes guidance on how to round up their recommendation letters and other documents, complete their applications, and understand the difference between early decision, early action, and regular decision.